 Best earplugs for musicians: Our top picks

 If it's the disposable type you prefer, we’d point you towards the Fender Musician’s earplugs, which are great value and do what they set out to do brilliantly.
+They won't last forever, but at around $10 a pair, it won't matter if you need to replace them a few times.

 Best earplugs for musicians: Product guide